heuralux/.github/profile/README.md

 ## Privacy and autonomy, on your terms

 Privacy and autonomy aren't on/off switches — they sit on a spectrum, and you decide where you land.
-Connect and network as many of your accounts as you like, or none at all.
-Automate an entire workflow end to end, or just the one tedious part you're tired of doing by hand.
-Either way, you keep the controls.

-The goal is to right-size the tool to your comfort level and what you actually need — not to nudge you toward someone else's default.
-Start small, turn things on as you trust them, and dial it back any time.
-You shouldn't have to trade away your privacy to get the convenience, or give up control to get the help.
+Our design philosphy allows you to connect as many of your other accounts or profiles as you like to our tools, or none at all.
+More connection enables more integrated and customized experiences, less connection maintains greater anonymity while still delivering something utility.
+Either way, you're in control and can right-size our tools to your comfort level.

 <br>

 ## How we can help

-Beyond the tools we make for everyone, we work with you directly in three ways.
+Beyond the open source tools we make for everyone, we can work with you directly in a few ways.

 ### Off-the-shelf solutions